8 Best Tips On How To Dry Nail Polish Fast!

 Make sure that your hair dryer with cold air, as warm air can cause bubbles and make the nail polish melt and stay wet.
 Keep the blow dryer over your nails for a few minutes and check to see if they are dry.
 If they are still a bit wet, continue to blow dry them.

 This technique works on the same principles as the ice water dip, with frigid temperatures causing the nail polish to harden quickly.
 The best and easiest way of exposing your nails to cold or freezing environments is by popping your hands into your freezer for about a minute or two.
 Gently check to see if your nails are dry.
 If they are then you are too to go, if not, simply repeat the process.

 The hairspray hack is another innovative way that you can help to dry your nails using standard household goods!
-The use of hairspray can help to harden the top layer of nail polish, making it less malleable.
+The use of hairspray or even cooking spray can help to harden the top layer of nail polish, making it less malleable.

 In summary, there are several tactics that you can employ to help speed up the drying time of your nail polish.
 The best course of action is always to be patient, but we understand that life can be hectic sometimes!

 This is exactly why we at Côte have formulated our own quick-drying top coat to ensure that even those leading the busiest of lives, can still enjoy beautiful nails.